jowiklund/koppla/README.md

     - `DocumentParser`: Binds signals to your HTML.
         - `.getOrCreateSignal(name, initialValue)`
         - `.parse()`: Scans the DOM and activates reactive bindings.

-### Contributing
-Contributions are welcome!
-Please read the `CONTRIBUTING.md` file for guidelines on how to set up the development environment, run tests, and submit pull requests.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.